spring-json5/spring-boot-starter-json5/readme.md

 Since you added the starter to your pom.xml, no need for additional setup.
 Provide request header `Accept: appication/json5` to receive response body in JSON5 format.
 And in the same manner provide request header `Content-Type: appication/json5` with body in JSON5 format if you want your controller be able to deserialize JSON5 request body to your object in controller.
+If you want to disable this feature, you should add property in your properties file: `spring.json5.enable-for-rest=false`

 #### 2. RestTemplate